 They are competing demands for the same scarce resources – and only one can win the battle.

 “Seek freedom and become captive of your desires, seek discipline and find your liberty.” - Frank Herbert

-The only way to live delayed gratification as the most fulfilling alternative without any sense of sacrifice is when your motivating cause is a deeper drive than your desire for lifestyle.
-If lifestyle is your cause then consumption becomes the priority — making wealth eternally elusive.
+The only way to embrace delayed gratification as the most fulfilling alternative without any sense of sacrifice is to have a motivating cause deeper than your desire for lifestyle.
+If lifestyle is your cause, then consumption becomes the priority — making wealth eternally elusive.

 7th Wealth Building Principle: Build Supportive Environments

 If building wealth was easy, then more people would achieve it.
 Yet, few succeed in their pursuit of financial freedom even though anyone can put together a reasonable plan to become wealthy.

 The difference is consistent, persistent, focused action.
 Life provides an endless stream of distractions to sidetrack your plans for wealth.